playcanvas/blog/_posts/2022-07-06-improvements-and-changes-to-shader-chunks-playcanvas-bytes.markdown

 https://youtu.be/L4SNJ2in3pA

-Today we have our tech lead, Donvoan and our graphics engineer, Gustav who are here to talk about work they've done and planning to do with the Shader Chunk system
+Today we have our tech lead, Donovan and our graphics engineer, Gustav who are here to talk about work they've done and planning to do with the Shader Chunk system

 - 00:00 Intro
 - 00:45 Why are we making these changes?